Lowe54/Support-Software-Inc/README.md

 # Support Software Inc

 ![PyPI - Django Version](https://img.shields.io/badge/Django-3.0.1-green)
 ![Build Status](https://travis-ci.org/Lowe54/Support-Software-Inc.svg?branch=master)

+Welcome to the next generation in service desk software,

 ## UX/UI Design

 ### Wireframes
-All wireframe designs can be found in the [Wireframes Folder](/wireframes)

-The desktop wireframes were based off a full HD monitor (1920px x 1080px)

-The mobile wireframes were based off the screen size of a iPhone X (375px x 812px Portrait) / (812px x 375px Landscape)
+The initial designs for this software can be found in the [Wireframes Folder](/wireframes), the desktop version of these were based off a full HD monitor with a resolution of 1920 x 1080px while the mobile designs were based off an iPhone X (375px x 812px Portrait) / (812px x 375px Landscape)

 ### Database Design

-#### User Model
+#### Versions

-The user model extends the default Django User model, adding on a profile picture and linking to an organisation table, which contains a uuid (Universally Unique Identifier) as the Primary Key for an Organisation, along with the Organisations name.

 Version 1
 ![User Model v1](/wireframes/database_design_v1.png)